 We are incredibly proud of the multilingual and cultural diversity that exist at Lawn Manor Academy.
 In the Modern Languages Faculty we aim to build strong and lasting bridges of understanding between our own vibrant and diverse culture, and those that we can explore through our study of languages and beyond.

-Now that it is a requirement for Primary Schools to offer a language, more and more students are arriving at Lawn Manor with some languages experience.
-All students are assessed in their first term and whether or not they have studied a language before, learning is tailored within the scheme of work to ensure all students can reach and exceed their potential.
+Now that it is a requirement for Primary Schools to offer a language, more and more pupils are arriving at Lawn Manor with some languages experience.
+All pupils are assessed in their first term and whether or not they have studied a language before, learning is tailored within the scheme of work to ensure all pupils can reach and exceed their potential.

-We also offer residential and day trips abroad in order to offer students first hand experiences of the country that they are studying which can motivate and inspire.
-This allows students to communicate using their fledgling language skills in a real context
+We also offer residential and day trips abroad in order to offer pupils first hand experiences of the country that they are studying which can motivate and inspire.
+This allows pupils to communicate using their fledgling language skills in a real context

 Our staff are all committed to maintaining the highest standards of teaching and learning.
 We have all been bitten by the language bug and our enthusiasm for languages bubbles away under the surface of every lesson.Each year we have a Spanish speaking foreign language assistant to help with speaking lessons across KS3 and at GCSE level.

-Students currently in year 9 and all new cohorts beyond will be studying the new GCSE for Modern Foreign Languages.
+Pupils currently in Year 9 and all new cohorts beyond will be studying the new GCSE for Modern Foreign Languages.
 This new exam does not have any course work and will be examined at the end of the course.

-In the MFL department at Lawn Manor we are lucky enough to enjoy access to our own ICT suite where we can continue the work done in the classroom and give students the opportunity to work independently.
-All students can have access to these facilities after school in Homework Club and The Learning Zone which are offered on Wednesday and Thursday afternoons after school.
+In the MFL department at Lawn Manor we are lucky enough to enjoy access to our own ICT suite where we can continue the work done in the classroom and give pupils the opportunity to work independently.
+All pupils can have access to these facilities after school in Homework Club and The Learning Zone which are offered on Wednesday and Thursday afternoons after school.

 Video Cameras and voice recording devices allow for instant and continuous feedback from teachers and peers and keep fun records of some of the more creative lessons in MFL such as film reviews and News items and restaurant visits.
 We also incorporate the use of the library into our lessons, where we are lucky enough to have some iPads available.